davidmoten/api-gateway-java-lambda-cf-example/README.md

 # api-gateway-java-lambda-cf-example
 <a href="https://travis-ci.org/davidmoten/api-gateway-java-lambda-cf-example"><img src="https://travis-ci.org/davidmoten/api-gateway-java-lambda-cf-example.svg"/></a><br/>

 Example of integration of api gateway and java lambda using cloud-formation.
+The REST API deployed is defined using OpenAPI 3.0 and returns JSON from the single `do` method.

 ## How to install